embedthis/makeme/README.md

 Embedthis MakeMe
 ===

 Embedthis MakeMe.

-A modern replacement for autoconf/make.
+This product is no longer maintained and the repository is ARCHIVED.

 Licensing
 ---